Thiruvalla: Demographics

+As per the 2011 Indian census, Thiruvalla has a population of 52,883 and a population density of 1,948 PD/km2.
+Of this, 48% are males and 52% are female.
+7.48% of the population is under 6 years of age.
+Scheduled Castes and Scheduled Tribes constitute 8.49% and 0.45% of the population respectively.
+The total literacy rate was 97.64% (98.05% for males and 97.28% for females), which is higher than the state average of 94% and the national average of 74.04%.

 Religion

-The city inside the modern municipal limits has an almost equal number of Christians (48.03%) and Hindus (46.92%).
-Muslims form 4.80% of the population.
+According to the 2011 census, Christians are the plurality with 48% of the population adhering to the religion.
+The majority of these Christians belong to the St. Thomas Christian community and their respective Orthodox Churches.
+Hindus form a significant minority, constituting 46% of the population.
+Muslims constitute 5% of the population.

-Thiruvalla is home to the Sree Vallabha Temple which is the only one of its kind in the State to have Kathakali performed as a ritual offering every night.
+Thiruvalla is home to the Sree Vallabha Temple which is the only one of its kind in the State to have Kathakali performed as a ritual offering almost every night.

+Administration and government

+Thiruvalla’s current chairperson, vice-chairperson, and secretary are Smt.
+Anu George, Shri.
+Gigi Wattacheril, and Shri.
+Deepesh R. K. respectively.

+The current MLA is Adv.
+Mathew T Thomas and the current MP of Pathanamthitta (Lok Sabha constituency) is Anto Antony.

 Sports

 The popular sports in Thiruvalla are football and cricket.
-The football history of Thiruvalla can be traced back to the legendary footballer from Thiruvalla, Thomas Varghes, called "Tiruvalla Pappan".
-He represented India in the London Olympics of 1948, and is described as one of the best defenders of 40's – 50's from India.
+The football history of Thiruvalla can be traced back to the legendary footballer from Thiruvalla, Thenmadom Varghese, called "Tiruvalla Pappan".
+He represented India in the London Olympics of 1948, and is described as one of the best defenders of the 40s and the 50s from India.
 Today, Thiruvalla hosts many district and state-level football and cricket tournaments.
 There is a stadium in Thiruvalla maintained by the Thiruvalla Municipal Council.
 This is the venue for most of the tournaments.
 It is also called "Prithi stadium".

 Indoor Cricket

-The Kerala Cricket Association has set up the world-class indoor cricket stadium complex in Thiruvalla, with world-class facilities, with 24-7 practising facilities.
-The facility is adjacent to the Thiruvalla Municipal stadium and is constructed on 8000 square feet, on 50 cents of land.
+The Kerala Cricket Association has set up an indoor cricket stadium complex in Thiruvalla, with 24-7 practising facilities.
+The facility is adjacent to the Thiruvalla Public Stadium and has an area of 8000 sq ft, on 50 cents of land.
 The facility also houses a library, multi-gym, board room, KCA district office, and a conference hall.
-Specially made natural grass wicket is the specialty of the practicing nets in the courtyard.
-This indoor cricket facility is perhaps, the first of its kind in the state.
+The wicket includes specially-made natural grass in its design.
+According to the Kerala Cricket Association, “The facility in Thiruvalla is, perhaps, the first of its kind in the State.”